Introduction to New York City

 New York City, at the mouth of the Hudson River, is the largest city in the United States and one of the most important and exciting cities in the world.
 Originally explored in 1609 by Henry Hudson of the Dutch East India Company, it was settled five years later by the Dutch and called New Amsterdam.
 According to legend, Peter Minuet purchased the island of Manhattan for $28 worth of beads and trinkets.
 The settlement was claimed in 1664 by Great Britain and after the Revolutionary War by the United States, eventually becoming the capital of the country.
 By the turn of the 19th century, New York Stock Exchange was founded and the city overtook Philadelphia as the most populous city in the country.
 The development of railroads and the Erie Canal made New York the natural gateway to the Midwest, bringing additional prosperity and growth.
 By the turn of the 20th century, the city expanded to include all five boroughs: Manhattan, Brooklyn, Bronx, Queens and Staten Island.

-Today, the "Big Apple" has over 8,000,000 residents and more than twice that in a huge metropolitan area that stretches to Long Island and across the New Jersey and Connecticut borders.
 The city is headquarters for some of the world's largest corporations and is a world leader in finance, with the stock exchange based there.
 New York is a center for advertising, fashion, entertainment, publishing and communications.
 New York is also home of the United Nations.
 Its port is the largest on the Eastern Seaboard.
 Its buildings are among the tallest and most famous in the world.
 Long known as a "melting pot" for its ethnic diversity, New York has communities representing almost every nation imaginable.
 On September 11, 2001, the destruction of New York's World Trade Center devastated the city.
 Though the events of 9/11 were a local and national tragedy, it demonstrated to the world the amazing resilience and character of New York's citizens.

 New York Culture